AdobeDocs/experience-manager-65.en/help/communities/scf.md

 For every SocialComponent, the framework provides an HTTP-based API endpoint.
 The endpoint is accessed by sending a GET request to the resource with a '.social.json' selector + extension.
 Using Sling, the request is handed to the `DefaultSocialGetServlet`.

-The `DefaultSocialGetServlet`
+**`DefaultSocialGetServlet`**

-1. Passes the resource (resourceType) to the `SocialComponentFactoryManager`and receives a SocialComponentFactory capable of selecting a `SocialComponent`representing the resousrce.
+1. Passes the resource (resourceType) to the `SocialComponentFactoryManager` and receives a SocialComponentFactory capable of selecting a `SocialComponent` representing the resousrce.

-1. Invokes the factory and receives a `SocialComponent`capable of handling the resource and request.
+1. Invokes the factory and receives a `SocialComponent` capable of handling the resource and request.
 1. Invokes the `SocialComponent`, which process the request and returns a JSON representation of the results.
 1. Returns the JSON response to the client.